Where do we run into problems most often with contract compliance and how do we mitigate these problems?

 Computer or laptop

-- Windows 10 or Mac iOS is reccomended
+- Windows 10 or Mac iOS

 - Internet connection - For best results, you will want to ensure you have an internet connection with an upload/download speed of 3-5 Mbps.
 You can test your internet speed here.
 Minimum recommended speed is 1.5 Mbps, but anything below 3 Mbps may result in loss of quality or buffering.
 Ideally hardwired connection versus wireless for stability - connect your computer directly to your router using an ethernet cable, rather than using your home wi-fi.